IlyaMatsuev/Apex-ChatBot-Hub/docs/types/Classes/TelegramReplyKeyboardMarkupOptions.md

 ##### `ButtonRequestChatConfigs()`

-Creates an instance of the request chat configs without any requirenments
+Creates an instance of the request chat configs without any requirements

 ---